MicrosoftDocs/WSL/WSL/wsl-config.md

 When launching multiple Linux shells for the same distribution, you must wait until the Linux subsystem stops running, this can take approximately 8 seconds after closing the last instance of the distribution shell.
 If you launch a distribution (ie. Ubuntu), modify the wsl.conf file, close the distribution, and then re-launch it.
 You might assume that your changes to the wsl.conf file have immediately gone into effect.
 This is not currently the case as the subsystem could still be running.
 You must wait ~8 seconds for the subsystem to stop before relaunching in order to give enough time for your changes to be picked up.
 You can check to see whether your Linux distribution (shell) is still running after closing it by using PowerShell with the command: `wsl --list --running`.
 If no distributions are running, you will receive the response: "There are no running distributions."
 You can now restart the distribution to see your wsl.conf updates applied.

+> [!TIP]
+> `wsl --shutdown` is a fast path to restarting WSL 2 distributions, but it will shut down all running distributions, so use wisely.

 ### Configuration Options

 In keeping with .ini conventions, keys are declared under a section.